 You must be at least 44 inches tall to ride Space Mountain.

-of the video preshow, which includes health warnings, is closed captioned.
+of the video preshow, which includes health warnings, are closed-captioned.

 Guests in ECVs must transfer to standard wheelchairs, then to the ride vehicles to experience Space Mountain.

 As you exit your rocket and head back outside, be sure to look at the TV monitors -- you just might see yourself!

 the ride into the Tomorrowland Arcade, which is wheelchair accessible.

 There is an ATM located near the Tomorrowland Arcade.